dantleech/gherkin-lint-php/docs/rules.md

 - [no-duplicated-scenario-names](#no-duplicated-scenario-names): Dissallow duplicated scenarios within feature files
 - [no-empty-background](#no-empty-background): Disallow empty backgrounds
 - [no-empty-file](#no-empty-file): Disallow empty files
+- [no-empty-scenarios](#no-empty-scenarios): Disallow empty scenarios
 - [no-homogenous-tags](#no-homogenous-tags): If a tag exists on each scenarion then it should be moved to the feature level
+- [no-superflous-tags](#no-superflous-tags): Do not repeat tags in scenarios that are already present at the feature level
 - [scenarios-per-file](#scenarios-per-file): Set a maximum (and/or minimum) number of scenarios allowed per file
-- [no-empty-scenarios](#no-empty-scenarios): Disallow empty scenarios

 allowed-tags
 ------------